jcagumbay/symfony-template/README.md

 # Symfony: Framework Agnostic Application Template

+An adaptation on framework agnostic application template into Symfony.

 ## Why?

 The purpose of this proposed template is for your application, specially your core domain, to be agnostic of what framework (or vanilla) you are currently using.
 I have three reasons for it: